PSLmodels/taxdata/cps_data/cps_file_doc.md

 KEOGH plans, and student loan interest deductions are all imputed using a two-step approach based on the PUF.
 First, the probability of realizing a capital gain/loss, claiming a deduction, etc. is estimated.
-Then, conditional amounts for each field is imputed.
+Then, conditional amounts for each field are imputed.

 ### Final Preparations